 For this quick test flight, I just walked out to the end of my driveway and hand-launched it by letting it fly up & away out of my hand with a gentle toss in a nose-up attitude.
 It climbed out smoothly in the moderate winds; I gave it some elevator trim, then started to put it through it's paces.

 I'm happy to say that the elevons are very effective, giving a smooth almost-axial roll in either direction, left or right, at roughly the same rate.
 It's now also easy to roll it inverted and hold it there.
 It does smooth outside as well as inside loops.
 The rudder is still the same as before the elevons were enabled, still quite effective, too.
 The FLIRT 20 is now far more capable than it had been without the elevons, and it's flying very predictably.
+(The experimental vertical stabilizer filler panel that had bee installed and test-flown was removed again- it does not need it.)
 It's handling winds very well, and with the elevons, it can deal with cross-wind gusts on takeoffs & landings more easily.
 I'm looking forward to being able to fly it in some calm air conditions some day soon.

 The rest of the decorative trim, done with colored packaging tape, was added after this test flight.
 The final flying weight as shown in these three photos below is now 7.75 ounces when flying with the 2S 460 Rhino LiPoly battery pack; that comes out to a wing loading of 3.38 ounces per square foot.